- Optimal Thinking

-Even the worst bosses can place their best selves in charge and minimize destructive behaviors with consistent Optimal Thinking.
-They learn how to accept what is out of their control, maximize what is within their control, and bring out the best from others.
+Even the worst bosses can place their best selves in charge.
+They can minimize destructive behaviors with consistent Optimal Thinking.
+They can learn how to accept what is out of their control and maximize what is within their control.
+They can bring out the best from others.